-We begin by picking a machine (or container) we will be using as a certificate authority.
+Begin by picking a seperate machine (or container) to store the certificate authority.
 Because this machine is charged with generating certificates we will be using as trusted authentication factors, it is important that this machine is well secured.
+It's considered bad practice to store the ceritficate authority on the web server.

 easy-rsa is a set of shell scripts that simplify managing a public-key infrastructure of certificates and keys.
 It calls the

-By default, our client certificates are set to have an expiration date of 10 years.
-This is waay too long.
+A variable files (/root/easyrsa3/vars) customizes options such as expiry time.
+By default, the client certificates are set to have an expiration date of 10 years.
+In my opinion, this is far too long.
+The default values are shown in vars.example.

 set_var EASYRSA_CA_EXPIRE 768